430 Cushing St, Hingham, MA 02043, USA

 There are several rhododendron shrubs along the entrance trail, along with pine, oak and beech.
 Inside the property, along the loop trail, look for a beautiful grove of beech trees.

 The streams and wetlands on this property flow to the Plymouth River.
 The Plymouth River is a major tributary to Crooked Meadow River, which joins with Fulling Mill Brook to create the Weir River.
 The Weir River flows north through Hingham, with Tower Brook and Accord Brook joining it in its first mile.
-It gradually turns northeast and flows for another 1.4 miles to Foundry Pond.
+It gradually turns northeast and flows for another 1.4 miles, through Weir River Farm and eventually into Foundry Pond.
 The Weir River Estuary, designated by the Commonwealth of Massachusetts as an Area of Critical Concern, begins just below the manmade dam at the pond.
-The mile-wide estuary forms the border between Hingham and Hull, and empties into Hingham Bay.
+The mile-wide estuary — with numerous acres of undisturbed salt marsh — forms the border between Hingham and Hull, and empties into Hingham Bay.
+For more information about the Weir River, follow the Weir River Watershed Association.

 Historic Site: No